Timeline of events surrounding Petraeus resignation, Allen probe

 September 2012: Petraeus and Marine General John Allen, commander of NATO and U.S. forces in Afghanistan, write separate letters to the District of Columbia Superior Court supporting Kelley's sister, Natalie Khawam, in a child custody case.

-Thursday, November 8: At 11 a.m., a Petraeus meeting with foreign dignitaries scheduled for 2:30 p.m. is cancelled and his visitors are informed he has to go to the White House to meet with Obama.
+Thursday, Nov.
+8: At 11 a.m., a Petraeus meeting with foreign dignitaries scheduled for 2:30 p.m. is canceled and his visitors are informed he has to go to the White House to meet with Obama.
 Petraeus meets with Obama at the White House and offers his resignation, explaining the circumstances behind it.
 Obama did not immediately accept the resignation.

 - Clapper issues public statement: "Dave's decision to step down represents the loss of one of our nation's most respected public servants."
 No mention of the reason for his resignation.